Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 - Solidity Arrays & Structs.
 - `Public`, `Private` and `Internal`.
 - Arrays are the same as arrays of any other language.
+- **What is a Struct in Solidity** - A struct in Solidity is a user-defined data type that allows you to group variables of different data types into a single unit.
+This structure acts as a container for various types of data, making it easier to manage and pass around complex data sets within your smart contracts.
+For example, you can define a struct to represent a book with attributes like title, author, and book ID.
 -